List of High School DxD characters: Creation and conception

-Protagonists
+Main characters

 Most of the protagonists serve as members of Kuoh Academy's Occult Research Club, a team of ten devils, an angel and a dragon which is a front for Rias Gremory's team of devils.
 They are involved in various devil activities from making contracts with humans to participating in Rating Games and other conflicts that involve the school.
-At the end of volume 4 of the light novels (and the second anime series), fallen angel leader Azazel becomes the club's adviser, and has the girls live at Issei Hyodo's home.
+At the end of volume 4 of the light novels (and the second anime series), fallen angel leader Azazel becomes the club's adviser, and has the girls live at Issei Hyoudou's home.